Skip site navigation (1)Skip section navigation (2)

 the deeper in meaningless verbiage you'll find yourself into.

-EDITOR The user-preferred interactive text editor to prepare messages.
+EDITOR The user-preferred interactive text editor to prepare notes.

-LANG The language of the post when sending messages.
+LANG The language of the post when sending notes from the command

 SEE ALSO